 In 2015, UCSB was named a Hispanic Serving Institute (HSI) meaning that 25% of UCSB enrollment identifies as Chicanx/Latinx or Hispanic.
-UCSB is committed to serving the Latinx/Chicanx student body population.
+UCSB is committed to uplifting the Latinx/Chicanx student body population by providing spaces and resources for all to engage, exchange, and celebrate intersectional Latine culture and scholarship.

 RCSGD Resources

-QTBIPOC Empowerment Hours is a space intentionally for QTBIPOC to exist, rest, rejuvenate, and come together as a community to thrive individually and collectively.
+The RCSGD hosts weekly Empowerment Hours for QTBIPOC students and their supporters to exist, rest, rejuvenate, and come together as a community.

 For more information, email RCSGD@sa.ucsb.edu.